-I am guest posting again today.
+Today, I am guest posting my kimchi recipe at Smoky Wok, Easy Asian Homecooking Recipes, authored by Jasmine, who’s not only an amazing blogger, but also a professional food stylist, recipe designer and food photographer.
 (My last post was a guest post at Rasa Malaysia.)
-This time it's at Smoky Wok, Easy Asian Homecooking Recipes, authored by Jasmine, who's not only an amazing blogger, but also a professional food stylist, recipe designer and food photographer.
-I've been a huge admirer of Jasmine's blog for a long time, and it's an incredible honor for me to be guest posting on her beautiful blog.
+I’ve been a huge admirer of Jasmine’s blog for a long time, and it’s an incredible honor for me to be guest posting on her beautiful blog.
 Make sure to head over to Smoky Wok (formerly Tastes of Home) to meet Jasmine, who blogs from Malaysia, and check out all her delicious recipes and gorgeous photos as well.
 She has such a passion for Korean food, and her blog shows a very impressive spread of Korean recipes.
 I thought a kimchi recipe would be nice to go with her Korean dishes.
-So, I decided to share my recipe on how to make traditional napa cabbage kimchi, (aka poggi kimchi).
+So, I decided to share my recipe on how to make traditional napa cabbage kimchi, (aka pogi kimchi).

 5 cups of water

 (*Mix it with 1/2 cup water, simmer over low heat until it

 thickens to a thin paste and cool.
 Yields about 3 – 4 tablespoons.)